 In order for a brand or business to succeed on any social networking platform, it’s important to understand the algorithm that determines which content is shown, to whom, and when.
 For example, once you know how the Instagram algorithm works, you will be in a much better position to optimize your own Instagram activity to get views and comments.
 The good news for brands everywhere is that Instagram recently took reporters behind the curtain, showing them exactly how the algorithm works, and why.
+The following factors come into play when you try to acquire real Instagram followers.

 Factor #1: Interest